junchangwang/EQueue/README.md

 # Affinity setting files

 Upon start, EQueue first loads the specified affinity setting file, and then binds reader threads and writer threads to specified CPU cores, accordingly.
+The configuration files *affinity.distr.conf* and *affinity.tree.conf* are for Dell R730 server with two Intel Xeon processors (8*2 cores).
+If you are working with other hardware configuration, you may need to first adjust the settings in these two files.

 # Contact